Dan Beard Merit Badge Challenge

-There are 5 requirements to complete to earn the merit badge.
-We will work on all of them together except for #3.
-The 3rd requirement is to create an animation of your own and is the big task you need to accomplish.
+There are 5 requirements you must complete to earn the merit badge.
+We will discuss all of them together and for #3, you will create an animation of your own which is a big task you need to accomplish.

 Before we meet on our first Saturday, please review the History of Animation by going to these 2 links.
 You don’t need to read every word.
 Just review them and get a feel for the history.
 We will be discussing them during our 2nd class meeting.
 I have a couple of videos that we will review in class for the rest of the history info.

 See meritbadge.org/wiki/index.php/Animation for a list of the requirements.

 The key is to show me the key parts of your animation.
 How well they are drawn doesn’t matter.
-This is very much like a cartoon is concerned only with conveying a story.
+This is very much like a cartoon and is concerned only with conveying a story.

 The other decision you have to make is how you are going to create your animation.
 You may choose any method you wish.
 I have listed a few options to help provide some guidance.
-I’ll be showing some of them in class so we can see how they work.
+I’ll be showing some of them in our Zoom discussion so we can see how they work.
 It is important that you pick one that you are comfortable with.
 Creating 176+ images is going to be hard enough without having to learn how to use tools or work with items you are not familiar with.
 So keep in mind what tools you have, what you enjoy working with, and know that you can complete in the little time we have before the 3rd meeting.

 - Cell Animation – Hand-drawn (Disney) [very hard]

 - Limited – Like old cartoons and anime [hard]]